 Since the impact of destruction on the environment vary depending on species, the CFIA regulations are drafted with respect to the species of snail.
 Some snails may be imported only for special purposes and be contained, (for instance exhibition or research).
 Others may be imported for personal or commercial purposes, (for instance snail farming or keeping them as pests)

-The Canadian government under the CFIA regulates some terrestrial snails in Canada as quarantine pests, listed on the List of Pests Regulated by Canada (sourceOpens in a new tab.).
+The Canadian government under the CFIA regulates some terrestrial snails in Canada as quarantine pests, listed on the List of Pests Regulated by Canada (source).
 The handling or import of these snails listed for personal or commercial use is prohibited.

 The handling or import of snails for personal or commercial use may be allowed for snails that are not listed as a pest by CFIA, provided that the snails:

-1. Belong to aquatic snails species that do not need an import permit under the Canadian Plant Protection Act.
+- Belong to aquatic snails species that do not need an import permit under the Canadian Plant Protection Act.

-2. Belong to either O.vermiculata, Otala lacteal, or Capea nemoralis and are imported under the Canadian Plant Protection Act.
+- Belong to either O.vermiculata, Otala lacteal, or Capea nemoralis and are imported under the Canadian Plant Protection Act.

-3. Are collected from Canadian natural environment and are not recorded in Canada for the first time.
+- Are collected from Canadian natural environment and are not recorded in Canada for the first time.

 You must apply through the CFIA for permission to handle or import all snails in Canada.
 The Plant Protection Act is not the only requirement that may be needed when handling or importing snails in Canada; other requirements may also apply, depending on what the snail is intended to be used for.